Chehmet/RandomSentenceQuran/readme.md

-# Website with random verse from Quran
+# Website with random verse from Quran with context
 You should wait 2-6 second inn the beginning for data to be downloaded on your machine.

 ## [Available](https://chehmet.github.io/RandomSentenceQuran/)